-To access Create or open a test or component.
-Do one of the following: To open the Add REST Service dialog box: Click the Add REST Service button on the toolbar.
-To open the Edit REST Service dialog box: Select a REST Service node in the Toolbox pane, and choose Edit Service from the right-click menu.
-Relevant tasks "How to Create a REST Method" on page 481
+To access 1.
+Create or open a test or component.
+2. Do one of the following: Click the Add REST Service button on the toolbar and select REST Service Editor or Import WADL.
+Select a REST Service or Web Application service node in the Toolbox pane, and choose Edit Service from the right-click menu.\ Relevant tasks